solana-foundation/solana-improvement-documents/proposals/0133-syscall-get-epoch-stake.md

 If the provided vote address corresponds to an account that is not a vote account or does not exist, the syscall will write `0` for active stake.

-The `InvokeContext` must be modified to store a pointer to the epoch's current stake, which will be used to obtain the query response for the syscall.
-The epoch's current stake should be a collection of fixed-size elements of the following structure:

-- 32 bytes for the vote address.
-- 8 bytes for the delegated stake.

 ## Impact

 This new syscall directly unlocks highly relevant network data for a wide range